leimurillo/Mol_Phyl_2021/Tutorials/1.DatasetManipulation/Readme.md

 ---------

-Now lets take a look at the *FASTA* files we have created.
+Now lets take a look at the *FASTA* file we have created.
 Open any of them in your (prefered) text editor.
 (Here I have used TextWrangler!)

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/1.DatasetManipulation/FastaFile.png" alt="FastaFile" width="800"></p>